antrad/If_Quake_2_Was_2D/README.md

 Bugs
 ----
 - Collision code is a disaster, but it works in most cases.
 On high framerates (>150 FPS) there are collision problems on the edges of the sprites and when player goes from one platform to another(player animations switch rapidly).
-- Explosion don't seem to work in co-op when the players are in different maps
+- Explosions don't seem to work in co-op when the players are in different maps

 Updates v1.01
 -------------

-- Animations no longer speed up on framerates higher tha 1000FPS (GetDeltaFix())
+- Animations no longer speed up on framerates higher than 1000FPS (GetDeltaFix())
 - Biomech rocket does damage to the player
 - Added frame lock in options menu (that doesn't really work, turn on vsync instead)